The CFO'S Perspective

 CFOs perform a number of essential tasks.
 These can include:

-• Act as a right hand and sounding board for the CEO to grow the business.
+• Acting as a right hand and sounding board for the CEO to grow the business.

-• Nurture relationships with sources of capital and help relieve the CEO of the burden of managing relationships with investors, lenders, and key partners.
+• Nurturing relationships with sources of capital and helping relieve the CEO of the burden of managing relationships with investors, lenders, and key partners.

 A CFO may be needed:

 Rapid growth is an important indicator that a CFO is needed.
 Growth requires an expansion of automated systems, and additional capital and financing.
-A CFO is well suited to handle rapid revenue growth due to potentially increased complexity.
+A CFO is well suited to handle rapid revenue growth as well as significant YOY (year-over-year) growth due to potentially increased complexity.
 They will interpret the investment and technology, and the terms of acquiring capital.

 For industries with frequent disruptions that require dramatic changes in the allocation of resources, and companies that have a rapid growth or aggressive M&A plan, external CFOs have become an important resource.
 External hires are especially valued for their experience in M&A, their external networks, independent thinking, and strategic insight.
 Many CFOs with growth expertise have served in professional services firms such as investment banking, consulting, or private equity for a large portion of their career.